 Segment revenues reported below represents revenue generated from external customers.
-There were no intersegment sales for both years.
+There were no intersegment sales during both years.

-Segment result represents the profit/(loss) generated by each segment without allocation of corporate income and central administration costs including directors' emoluments, allowance for ECL recognised in respect of financial assets at amortised cost, share of result of associates, finance costs and income tax expense.
+Segment result represents the profit/(loss) generated by each segment without allocation of corporate income and central administration costs including directors' emoluments, impairment loss under ECL model recognised in respect of financial assets at amortised cost, share of result of an associate, finance costs and taxation.
 This is the measure reported to the chief operating decision maker for the purposes of resource allocation and assessment of segment performance.